-As we realise that we cannot all be wizards in the kitchen, we caught up with Andre Gerber, Camp Jabulani’s chef extraordinaire, to see if he would share some of the most important cooking tips from his kitchen with us.
+As we realise that we cannot all be wizards in the kitchen, we caught up with Andre Gerber, Jabulani’s chef extraordinaire, to see if he would share some of the most important cooking tips from his kitchen with us.

 Here’s what he had to say.